-NORTH ADAMS, MASS. - Massachusetts College of Liberal Arts (MCLA) unveiled its new mascot, between the Trailblazers' on Tuesday, Sept.
-10, during the volleyball games against Mt.
-Holyoke, in the Amsler Campus Center gymnasium.
+NORTH ADAMS, MASS. - Massachusetts College of Liberal Arts (MCLA) unveiled the Trailblazers' new mascot on Tuesday, Sept.
+10 during the volleyball games against Mt.
+Holyoke in the Amsler Campus Center gymnasium.

 After months of planning and seeking input from the diverse community of those connected to the College - including students, alumni, faculty, staff and fans throughout the Berkshires and beyond - MCLA's mascot will be a mountain lion, part of Berkshire County legend and folklore.

 MCLA adopted the "Trailblazer" name in 2002, in reference to connections to the historic and recreational trails in the North Adams area, such as the African-American Heritage Trail, Appalachian Trail, Long Trail, Mohawk Trail, Molly Stark Trail, Taconic Trail and the Mount Greylock trail system.
 According to Adam Hildabrand, MCLA men's soccer coach and the chair of the College's Mascot Search Committee, the time was right for MCLA to add a mascot to its Trailblazers name and logo, both of which are strong and well-established.
 "We have come a long way since 2002.
 We know who we are and what we want to be.
 By adding the mountain lion with our Trailblazers mountain logo, we will have a story and strong figure to represent who we are," said Adam Hildabrand.